 This is how the hormonal acne story unfolds: Just when we think puberty's passing took unsightly teenage acne with it, we're introduced to a new wave of pimples in our 20s.
-Right around the time of our periods, acne flares up along our jawline, cheeks, and forehead (okay, everywhere), adding insult to injury.
+Right around the time of our periods, acne flares up along our jawline, cheeks, forehead, and between the eyebrows (okay, everywhere), adding insult to injury.

 Looking on the bright side, though, hormonal acne is, indeed, preventable.
 But back to the downside: It requires some lifestyle changes.
 These breakouts are coming from excess buildup of testosterone in the body, so you need to get to the root of the cause instead of solely piling on potions.
 If you're also dealing with hormonal acne like Zendaya and want to figure out how to crack this skincare code, we tapped experts in the industry for the exact steps you need to make hormonal acne nonexistent.

 "When it comes to hormonal acne," says SkinOwl founder Annie Tevelin, "the body inhabits a strong sensitivity to androgens, more specifically testosterone.
 Roughly 50% of women aged 20 to 29 will experience adult-onset hormonal acne."
 To make sure hormones are the root cause, Tevelin suggests you "run an in-depth hormone panel blood test and test it throughout the month to make sure your hormone levels are stable."
 Because the hormonal cascade fluctuates depending on where you are in your menstrual cycle, she suggests testing several times throughout the month.

 Change Your Diet